mikemates/tandem/memory-bank/activeContext.md

 # Tandem - Active Context

 ## Current Focus
-As of April 22, 2025, we have implemented all four core components of the Tandem virtual community web application: the matching system, messaging system, profile management, and community discovery.
+As of April 23, 2025, we have implemented all core components of the Tandem virtual community web application: the matching system, messaging system, profile management, community discovery, and a central user dashboard.
+We've also implemented mobile responsiveness with a hamburger menu and optimized layouts.
 The POC (Proof of Concept) development is now substantially complete, with all major features operational.
 Our focus is now shifting to polish, refinement, and enhancement.

 ### Immediate Priorities
-1. **UI Polish**: Refine the visual design and user interactions
+1. **Animation Enhancements**: Add subtle animations for smoother transitions between screens
-2. **Testing**: Ensure all implemented features work seamlessly together
+2. **Testing**: Ensure all implemented features work seamlessly on different device sizes
-3. **Extended Profile Management**: Add specialized screens for skills and interests management
+3. **Form Validation**: Enhance validation and error feedback for better user experience
-4. **Activity Creation**: Add interface for users to create their own community activities
+4. **Accessibility Improvements**: Further enhance accessibility for all users

 ### Currently Working On
 - Refining user experience and flow between features